Caramel: Sauce

 Caramel sauce is made by mixing caramelized sugar with cream.
 Depending on the intended application, additional ingredients such as butter, fruit purees, liquors, or vanilla can be used.
 Caramel sauce is used in a range of desserts, especially as a topping for ice cream.
 When it is used for crème caramel or flan, it is known as clear caramel and only contains caramelized sugar and water.
-Butterscotch sauce is made with brown sugar, butter, and cream.
-Traditionally, butterscotch is a hard candy more in line with a toffee.